 - Personal Vehicles, Personal Credit Cards, and Provincial Driver License

 - Personal items such as furniture, clothing, and pets

 If you don’t meet any conditions for the deemed or factual resident, then there is a good probability that you will be considered a non-resident of Canada for tax purposes.

 Tax Non-Resident of Canada

-The details include assets which are exempted from departure tax, assets they are eligible for departure, filing obligations, forms required to file departure tax and special tax consideration when moving to the U.S. to avoid double taxation.
+The details include assets that are exempted from departure tax, assets they are eligible for departure, filing obligations, forms required to file departure tax, and special tax consideration when moving to the U.S. to avoid double taxation.

 Undecided about your Canadian Tax Residency

 The Canada Revenue Agency (CRA) can help you through filing form NR73 and Form NR74.

 Form NR73 is applicable to the “Determination of Residency Status – Leaving Canada” form.
 Form NR74 is the “Determination of Residency Status – Entering Canada”.
 By completing the form NR73, the CRA can make a determination of your Canadian tax residency status based on the information provided to CRA.
 By filing the form NR73, you will decrease the chances of improper classification of tax residency as a resident or a non-resident.